A low-Mach phase field-lattice Boltzmann-finite difference model for reactive gas flows propagating through complex

 \subsection{Reactive flow}

-In this section, the results of simulations involving chemical reactions for a methane/air mixture are presented.
-For this purpose, our home-made open-source simulation tool OpenPhase (www.openphase.rub.de) was coupled to the open-source chemical kinetics software CANTERA (https://cantera.org), which provides the thermodynamic and transport properties of the reacting chemical species and information on the proper reaction mechanisms.
-To verify the capability of the code in accounting accurately for the relevant chemical reactions, a 1-D flame was first simulated and the flame speed and other features of methane/air mixture were calculated at an equivalence ratio ($ER$) of 1.0.
-To keep the analysis as simple as possible, the so called \enquote{BFER} reaction mechanism, well-known for the study of laminar premixed flames, was chosen which contains only six species (CH4, O2, N2, CO, CO2 and H2O) and two reaction steps~\cite{franzelli2012}.
+In this section, we present the results of simulations for a reacting gas flow in a number of geometries including the flow through a particle bed.
+For this purpose, our home-made open-source simulation tool OpenPhase Academic (www.openphase.rub.de) is coupled to the open-source chemical kinetics software CANTERA (https://cantera.org), which provides the thermodynamic and transport properties of the reacting chemical species and information on the proper reaction mechanisms.
+To demonstrate the capability of the code in accounting accurately for the relevant chemical reactions, a number of simulations are performed and the outcomes are validated both against experiments and versus the known literature data.
+The effective transport properties of the mixture such as viscosity and thermal conductivity are computed according to the mixture model introduced in~\cite{kee2005},